-The 2-d electromagnetics AMOS code developed at LLNL^{4,5} for application to electron induction linacs is now being used for heavy ion module impedance calculations.
-Modifications needed for the HIF application have been made, which include non-relativistic beams ($\beta \neq 1$) and extension to 3-d.
+The 2-d electromagnetics AMOS code developed at LLNL for application to electron induction linacs is now being used for heavy ion module impedance calculations.
+Modifications needed for the HIF application have been made, which include non-relativistic beams ( $\beta \neq 1$ ) and extension to 3-d.
 The difficult problem of incorporating tape core properties into the AMOS formulation is also receiving attention.
-The higher dimensional capability is necessary to treat accurately the effect of localized drive leads (there are 1-4 of them), as well as multiple beams.
+An anisotropic macroscopic tape model has been devised and will be incorporated into the code.
+The higher dimensional capability is necessary to treat accurately the effect of localized drive leads (there are 1 - 4 of them), as well as multiple beams.
 These latter features are expected to be important only at fairly high frequency.

+b.
 Impedance Measurements

 There are as yet no realistic prototype modules for a heavy ion driver at full scale.
-However, at LBL a scaled core model has been characterized6 for resonance frequencies and Q values.
+However, at LBL a scaled core model has been characterized for resonance frequencies and Q values.
 An essential feature of impedance tests with metglas is that they be made on an excited driver core, e.g., half-way to saturation, instead of in an unmagnetized state.
 The latter circumstance gives a near short circuit for small signals at low-to-medium frequencies.

+c.
 1-d Simulation of Instability

 An existing 1-d simulation code (SHIFTz) has been extended to study the use of feedforward control of both pulser errors and longitudinal instability.
 The code consists of a 1-d particle pusher coupled to a circuit equation for the module response and a long-wave-length space charge force.
-It has been used particularly for studying the role of momentum spread in eliminating resonant mode growth at high frequency.7 With recent structural changes made in the code, perturbed waveforms can be amplified (with added noise) and translated to downstream correction points.
-A similar
+It has been used particularly for studying the role of momentum spread in eliminating resonant mode growth at high frequency.
+With recent structural changes made in the code, perturbed waveforms can be amplified (with added noise) and translated to downstream correction points.
+A similar code has also been exercised on this problem at Sandia Laboratory in a collaborative effort with LBL.
+Although it is recognized that feedforward control is probably necessary for an ICF driver, it is unclear how large a subsystem it would be.
+It is possible that a system designed to compensate for pulser errors alone will also be found adequate for stabilization after the realistic impedances are known.
+Generally, it is found that corrections must be applied within a fraction of the minimum unstable growth length to be effective.